Cape Town's Leafiest Pool Cover Market

 Are automatic covers a bad idea in Southern Suburbs?

-What's the most cost-effective Southern Suburbs solution?
+What's the most practical Southern Suburbs solution?

 Can you work with heritage restrictions?